This post may contain affiliate links. Read our disclosure policy.

 The Best Buttercream for Halloween Cupcakes

 I used my Best Buttercream Recipe for each of these cupcakes.
 You can alternatively use my Best Chocolate Buttercream Frosting if you’re making a darker-colored cupcake (like the Spiderweb option below).
-For ALL of my best tips, tricks, and advice on buttercream, I highly recommend you download my FREE guide here.
+Both recipes have a ton of my best tips and tricks in the tip boxes above the recipes.

 What Cupcake Recipe Should I Use for Halloween Cupcakes?